mridang/exporter-xray/README.md

 There is no documentation around span links and therefore, while this feature has been implemented, it may or may not work.
-There was code in the original collector to manage span links but I don't see any mention of this any of the AWS SDKs.
+There was code in the original collector to manage span links, but I don't see any mention of this any of the AWS SDKs.

 log references